sib-swiss/NGS-introduction-training/docs/group_work.md

 !!! warning "Important!"
     **Stick to the principles for reproducible analysis** described [here](day1/reproducibility.md)

-* Download the reads, reference and gtf file
+* Download the tar file, and find out what's in the data folder
-* Do a QC on the data with `fastqc`
+* Do a QC on the fastq files with `fastqc`
 * Trim adapters and low quality bases with `fastp`
-* Check which options to use, and align with `bowtie2`
 * Check which options to use, and align with `hisat2`
 * Evaluate the alignment quality (e.g. alignment rates, mapping quality)
-* Compare the bam files of the two aligners in IGV.
+* Have a look at the alignments in IGV, e.g. check out `Sparcl1`.
 For this, you can use the built-in genome (*Mouse (mm10)*).
-For easy navigation, load the provided gtf file (`Mus_musculus.GRCm38.102.chr5.gtf`) as a track
-* Compare different samples in read quality, alignment rates, depth, etc.
+Do you see any evidence for differential splicing?
 * Run `featureCounts` on both alignments.
-Have a look at the option `-Q`.
+Have a look at the option `-Q`, and make sure you specify `-g Name`.
+For further suggestions, see the hints below.
-* Compare the count matrices in `R` (Rstudio server is running on the same machine.
+* Compare the count matrices in `R` (find a script to get started [here](https://github.com/sib-swiss/NGS-introduction-training/blob/main/scripts/project3/07_run_DESeq2.R); Rstudio server is running on the same machine.
 Approach it with your credentials and username `rstudio`)

 ### Questions